habedi/PracticalMachineLearning/README.md

 * [SMORe](https://github.com/cnclabs/smore): A handy tool and library for fast weighted graph embedding in C++
 * [Warp-ctc](https://github.com/baidu-research/warp-ctc): A fast parallel implementation of [CTC](http://www.cs.toronto.edu/~graves/icml_2006.pdf), for both CPU and GPU
 * [Grew](http://grew.fr): Grew is a graph library and tool written in Ocaml with applications in NLP, it is a companion tool for the book [Application of Graph Rewriting to Natural Language Processing](https://www.wiley.com/en-fr/Application+of+Graph+Rewriting+to+Natural+Language+Processing-p-9781119522348)
-* [ZVTM](http://zvtm.sourceforge.net/): A handy graph visualization library for Java
+* [ZVTM](http://zvtm.sourceforge.net/): A handy graph visualisation library for Java
 * [mrJob](https://pythonhosted.org/mrjob/): A Python library to create MapReduce jobs and run them on multiple machines (i.e., in a cluster)
 * [Metanome](http://metanome.de/): A collection of interesting materials (e.g., algorithms, code, articles) related to data profiling
 * [Graphillion](https://github.com/takemaru/graphillion): Graphilion is a software library for working with many graphs in a parallel fashion
-* [Awesome graph classification](https://github.com/benedekrozemberczki/awesome-graph-classification): A very throughout collection of graph embedding, classification and representation learning papers with the code!
+* [Awesome graph classification](https://github.com/benedekrozemberczki/awesome-graph-classification): A very thorough collection of graph embedding, classification and representation learning papers with the code!
 * [VFML](https://www.cs.washington.edu/dm/vfml/): Very Fast ML (hence the name VFML) is a fast C library for mining very huge data streams
 * [Talisman](https://github.com/Yomguithereal/talisman): Talisman is a modular JavaScript library for NLP and Machine Learning activities
 * [StyleGAN](https://github.com/NVlabs/stylegan): StyleGAN is TensorFlow implementation of a proposed architecture for GANs from NVIDIA, you can use it to create photo-realistic pictures of people who don't exist!
 * [Java String Similarity](https://github.com/tdebatty/java-string-similarity): A Java library implementing a collection of useful text similarity/distance measures
 * [Label Studio](https://github.com/heartexlabs/label-studio): Label Studio is a handy tool with a nice UI for labelling your data (e.g., records and documents)
-* [GraphML](http://graphml.graphdrawing.org/index.html): GraphML is a graph representation and serialization file format based on XML that could store many different types of graphs with their attributes without loss of information
+* [GraphML](http://graphml.graphdrawing.org/index.html): GraphML is a graph representation and serialisation file format based on XML that could store many different types of graphs with their attributes without loss of information
 * [Taco](http://tensor-compiler.org/): A compiler for compiling and executing general tensor algebra operations on sparse tensors in machine code for CPUs and GPUs
 * [Libspatialindex](https://libspatialindex.org/): Libspatialindex contains many robust geolocational indexing algorithms like R*-tree and TPR-tree
 * [NLP Best Practices](https://github.com/microsoft/nlp): A collection of best practices and their examples in NLP domain from Microsoft
-* [Tulip](https://tulip.labri.fr/TulipDrupal/): Tulip is a nice open-source data visualization and analysis software toolbox, it is especially good for working with graphs and graph datasets
+* [Tulip](https://tulip.labri.fr/TulipDrupal/): Tulip is a nice open-source data visualisation and analysis software toolbox, it is especially good for working with graphs and graph datasets
 * [Juno](https://junolab.org): Juno is an IDE based on Atom for Julia programming language
 * [BoofCV](https://boofcv.org/index.php?title=Main_Page): A real-time machine vision and image processing in Java
 * [cuDF](https://github.com/rapidsai/cudf): cuDF is a library with API similar to Pandas that is built based on the Apache Arrow columnar memory format, cuDF uses GPU routines for loading, joining, aggregating, filtering, and otherwise manipulating data